one12343/edu-cpo-lab/README.md

 ## Contribution

-- Liu Riheng<br>
+- Liu Riheng\
-  1.Define data structures and implement basic methods such as dynamically expanding the array,appending, removing, etc.
+  1.Define data structures and implement basic methods such as dynamically expanding the array,appending, removing, etc.\
-  2.Implement `test_dynamic_array.py` which include unit tests.
+  2.Implement `test_dynamic_array.py` which include unit tests.\
   3.Complete readme and GitHub active.

-- Chen Weite<br>
+- Chen Weite\
-  1.Implement other methods of Dynamic_array.
+  1.Implement other methods of Dynamic_array.\
-  2.Check code style and unify code formatting.
+  2.Check code style and unify code formatting.\
-  3.Collect the resources required by lab2, including the use of software, the description of data structure.
+  3.Collect the resources required by lab2, including the use of software, the description of data structure.\
   4.Check for errors

 ## Changelog